-Some overarching best practices that all businesses should keep in mind when developing a website are having a sensible domain name, good hosting and security, a modern design, fresh and consistent content, and good mobile usability.
+Choosing a sensible domain name, good hosting and security, a modern design, fresh and consistent content, and good mobile usability are critical.

-Put a row of icons that link to your social media pages somewhere on every page, either at the top bar, in the footer, or down the side.
+Put a row of icons that link to your social media pages somewhere on every page.

-When it comes to content creation, it’s no longer a good strategy to post willy-nilly just to cram keywords onto your site.
-Today it’s all about the visitor experience.
-Posts should be of value to customers and adhere to high readability standards while showing your expertise in your field.
+For content creation, posts should be of value to customers and adhere to high readability standards while showing your expertise in your field.

 There are a number of crucially important website elements that should be included in any business site in order to maximize effectiveness and provide a positive return on your website investment.